dennislee22/spark-impala-AI/README.md

 ### <a name="toc_0"></a>1.
 Run PySpark Job in CDE to transform CSV into Hive/Impala Table

-1. The content of the raw data `data.csv` residing in the HDFS is shown as follows.
+1. The content of the raw data `data.csv` residing in the HDFS as shown below.

 ```
 id,name,value,city